basselkordy/Pong/README.txt

 -Added :
 	-Maps :
-		â€¢ mapNum controls which map is running (0 : none - 1 : two obstacles - 2 : one obstacle
+		• mapNum controls which map is running (0 : none - 1 : two obstacles - 2 : one obstacle
-		â€¢set_Map : handles initializing of maps depending on mapNum â€¢map_collision : handles collision with map components â€¢Edited other functions to work with new maps -PowerUps :
+		•set_Map : handles initializing of maps depending on mapNum •map_collision : handles collision with map components •Edited other functions to work with new maps -PowerUps :
 		-"Reverse" powerUp (available at 2 players mood only) : reverses movement direction -Modified spawn positions depending on maps to prevent spawning on obstacles